-1. Write a Calorie Calculator program to determine what a person's caloric intake should be for a 24 hour span.
-The program must make a decision about caloric intake, to maintain current body weight, based on gender, age, weight, and height, and activity level.
+Write a Calorie Calculator program to determine what a person's caloric intake should be for a 24-hour span.
+The program must decide about caloric intake, to maintain current body weight, based on gender, age, weight, and height, and activity level.
 Before you implement any code, you must draw a flowchart on the whiteboard.
 Below is the start of flowchart that will help you with this program: